MillerApps/dotfiles/README.md

 > [!Tip]
 > For a beginner-friendly introduction, visit the [Introduction to Nix Language](https://nix.dev/tutorials/nix-language).

-Language Features realvent to this setup:
+Language Features relevant to this setup:

 > [!Note]
-> Will be upadated as I learn more.
-Possiblely some examples.
+> Will be updated as I learn more.
+Possibly some more examples.

 | Example | Description |
 |---------|-------------|